-2.3 Fuel Cost Policies and Guidelines
+2.2 Fuel Cost Policies and Guidelines (moved from Section 2.3)

-A Market Seller may only submit a non-zero cost-based offer if it has a PJM-approved Fuel Cost Policy consistent with each fuel type on which the resource can operate in accordance with Section 2.3.1 of this manual and Operating Agreement, Schedule 2.
+A Market Seller may only submit a non-zero cost-based offer greater than the temporary cost offer methodology if it has a PJM-approved Fuel Cost Policy consistent with each fuel type on which the resource can operate in accordance with Section 2.2.1 of this manual and Operating Agreement, Schedule 2.
+Regulation only resources do not require a Fuel Cost Policy.
 The Fuel Cost Policy will be submitted in MIRA, or other system(s) made available for submission of such data.
 Submission to MIRA, or other system(s) made available is considered submission to PJM and the MMU.
+Market Sellers that offer a schedule with more than one fuel type must ensure that the portion of the offer for each fuel type is in accordance with the PJM approved Fuel Cost Policy.

-2.3.1 Submission of and/or Modifications to Fuel Cost Policies
+2.2.1 Submission of and/or Modifications to Fuel Cost Policies